Maximum Likelihood Estimation for Totally Positive Log-Concave Densities: Algorithms for computing the MLE for tidy configurations

 \begin{example} Let $X$ consist of 55 i.i.d.~samples from a standard Gaussian distribution in $\mathbb R^2$.
 In Figure~\ref{2d_estimation}, we show the corresponding log-concave density estimator on the left, the log-concave MTP$_2$ density estimator in the middle, and the log-concave LLC density estimator on the right.
 The log-concave density estimator was computed using the package {\tt LogConcDEAD} described in~\cite{CGS}.
 The log-concave MTP$_2$ density estimator was computed using Algorithm~\ref{alg:tidy_estimation} for solving the optimization problem~\eqref{tidy_opt_problem}.
 The min-max closure $\overline X$ was computed using Algorithm~\ref{alg:min-max_closure} and consisted of the original 55 samples plus 2691 additional points.
 The LLC density estimator was computed using Algorithm \ref{alg:tidy_estimation.llc} with input $X'$ obtained by rounding each point in $X$ up to the first decimal place.
 The discrete $L^\natural$-extension of $X'$ was computed using Algorithm~\ref{alg:extension.llc} and consisted of the original 55 samples plus 2496 additional points.
 An implementation is provided in

+The $\ell_2$, Hellinger, and $\ell_\infty$ distances between the estimates and the true distribution in our small example are shown in Table~1.
 This example indicates the power of MTP$_2$ and LLC constraints: with only 55 samples, the log-concave MTP$_2$ and LLC estimators look close to a Gaussian distribution, while the log-concave density estimator is still quite rough.

 We leave the computation of the statistical rates of convergence of our estimators to future work.
-We believe that the artificial addition of all the points necessary to obtain the min-max closure and the $L^{\#}$-extension is potentially responsible for a faster statistical rate of convergence.
+We believe that the artificial addition of all the points necessary to obtain the min-max closure and the $L^{\natural}$-extension is potentially responsible for a faster statistical rate of convergence, though they do form a computational expense.
 This number of points appears to be on the order of $n^d$ on average, which leads to $O(n^d)$ "samples" that we use to compute our estimators.
-The $\ell_2$, Hellinger, and $\ell_\infty$ distances between the estimates and the true distribution in our small example are shown in Table~1.
+Note that while LLC is a much smaller subset and has nice theoretical guarantees, finding the exact LLC MLE in the non-tidy case is more computationally expensive than finding the approximate MLE under the MTP$_2$ constraint.
+This is beause the $L^\natural$-extension of $X$ is generally larger than MMconv$(X)$, and its discretization certainly contains more points than those used by the optimization algorithm for finding the MLE under MTP$_2$.
+Thus, a practical solution would be to follow our suggested algorithm to compute the MTP$_2$ MLE, and if it is not LLC, then one can compute the exact LLC estimator.
+This brings forth the interesting open question of how closely the LLC estimator approximates the MTP$_2$ estimator under model misspecifications, which we leave for future work.

 \end{example}